Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/evaluation/implementation.md

 ## All users segment

-The all users segment captures all users who do not match a [targeting segment](#targeting-segments) (if any are added).
+The all users segment captures all users who don't match a [targeting segment](#targeting-segments) (if any are added).
 Users are bucketed into a variant (or no variant) via [consistent bucketing](#consistent-bucketing) based on the configured allocation percentage and variant distribution weights.

 ## Consistent bucketing